A modal approach to modelling spin wave scattering: Conclusions

 \section{Conclusions}

 We have introduced a finite-element modal method for the simulation of spin waves in the dipole-exchange regime and the Damon-Eshbach configuration.
 We have complemented it with a derivation of the Lorentz reciprocity theorem and mode orthogonality relations applicable to this class of systems and extended the formula for the power carried by magnetostatic modes to the case of dipole-exchange spin waves.
 We have used a system composed of a CoFeB thin film decorated with a dynamically coupled Py stripe to illustrate the usefulness of the proposed method for the calculation of spin-wave transmittance, reflectance, and the phase shift of scattered waves.
 Its predictions were successfully validated against micromagnetic simulations.
 We found the calculation of scattering coefficients with the new method to be over 1000 times faster than with micromagnetic simulations, clearly demonstrating its potential in the design of elements of magnonic circuits.
+Table \ref{tab:comparison} highlights the main differences between the modal method and micromagnetic simulations.

 We have formulated a detailed semi-analytical model of spin-wave propagation in the system mentioned above.
 The only numerical inputs required by the model, namely propagation constants of individual waveguide modes and normalised mode scattering coefficients associated with interfaces separating waveguide segments with different geometry, were obtained directly with the modal method (with no post-processing required).
 The model highlights the contrasting roles played by the two pairs of normal modes supported by the bilayered part of the system and makes it possible to quantify the contributions of individual scattering pathways.
 In particular, we have found the slow modes to be responsible for the formation of sharp Fabry-Perot-like resonances observed in the transmission spectra, as in the Gires–Tournois interferometer \cite{Sobucki2021}, and the fast modes to account for low-amplitude transmittance oscillations with a larger spatial period.
-This provides a deepened physical interpretation of the results of recent experiments \cite{Qin2021} and a tool for future research and optimization of magnonic devices.
+This provides a deepened physical interpretation of the results of recent experiments \cite{Qin2021} and a tool for future research and optimisation of magnonic devices.